vernacular-liberty/Adventure-In-Wonderland/cheatsheet.md

-#Cheat Sheet for your Adventure in Wonderland!
+Welcolme to your Adventure in Wonderland!

 An interactive/choose-your-own-adventure/text-based game based off Alice's Adventures in Wonderland by Lewis Carrol.